 We are subject to taxation in the United States.
 Changes in tax laws applicable to us, including interpretations thereof and related accounting standards, could materially and adversely affect our business, financial condition, results of operations and cash flows.
 For example, in 2018, the United States Supreme Court decided South Dakota v.
 Wayfair, Inc. That decision overturned earlier case law that online sellers are not required to collect sales and use taxes unless they have a physical presence in the buyer's state.
-Although the Wayfair decision has not had a material effect on our business, it has resulted in nationwide uncertainty over sales tax liability and could precipitate responses from federal and state legislators, regulators and courts that materially increase our tax administrative costs and tax risk.
-Many states have also adopted laws requiring so-called "marketplace facilitators" to collect and remit sales taxes on behalf of participants in their marketplaces.
-Certain states also require sales tax to be collected and remitted with respect to the provision of software as a service (SaaS), downloadable software, information services, data processing services and, under certain circumstances, lead generating services.
-To the extent regulators take the position that such laws require us to collect and remit sales taxes related to the sales of cars to consumers by TrueCar Certified Dealers or characterize any of our existing or future product offerings as taxable SaaS, downloadable software, information services, data processing services or as any other taxable product or service, our business by TrueCar Certified Dealers or characterize any of our existing or future product offerings as taxable product or service, our business could be adversely affected.
+Although the Wayfair decision has not had a material effect on our business, it continues to reshape the sales tax landscape and responses from federal and state legislators, regulators and courts could materially increase our tax administrative costs and tax risk.
+Many states have adopted laws requiring so-called "marketplace facilitators" to collect and remit sales taxes on behalf of participants in their marketplaces.
+Certain states also require sales tax to be collected and remitted with respect to the provision of software as a service (SaaS), downloadable software, information services, data processing services, digital services, digital goods, and, under certain circumstances, lead generating services.
+To the extent regulators take the position that such laws require us to collect and remit sales taxes related to the sales of cars to consumers by TrueCar Certified Dealers or characterize any of our existing or future product offerings as taxable SaaS, downloadable software, information services, data processing services, digital services, digital goods, lead generation services or as any other taxable product or service, our business could be adversely affected.